Jump to main content

 Introduction

 Do you think plants can grow without soil?
-If you've tried growing veggies, you probably planted the seeds or seedlings in soil.
+If you've tried growing vegetables, you probably planted the seeds or seedlings in soil.
 Soil gives the plants the nutrients they need to grow.
 However, plants can grow without soil, too, using a process called hydroponics.
-In this activity, you will transform a 2-liter soda bottle into a mini-garden that needs only light, air, and nutrient-rich water to grow!
+In this activity, you will transform a bottle into a mini-garden that needs only light, air, and nutrient-rich water to grow!

 This activity is not recommended for use as a science fair project.
 Good science fair projects have a stronger focus on controlling variables, taking accurate measurements, and analyzing data.
 To find a science fair project that is just right for you, browse our library of over 1,200 Science Fair Project Ideas or use the Topic Selection Wizard to get a personalized project recommendation.